Schizanthus: List of species

+Schizanthus litoralis Phil.

 This is an annual plant that grows up to 40 to 60 cm in height, glandulous and sticky, with divided, irregularly parted leaves of 4 to 8 cm in length, the superior leaves are smaller and often whole.
 The flowers are divided into a number of segments, they are very colourful, shades of violet with yellow patches and a dark line at the divisions between the upper labia.
 The flowers are comprised on a short, compact, terminal inflorescence.
 The fruit is a boll that is shorter than the calyx.
 This and other species of the genus are cultivated in the United States and in Europe.
 It originates in Chile where is grows in the littoral zone of the provinces of Coquimbo and Aconcagua.
 It is called the "butterfly of the coast" ("mariposita de la costa").
 The seeds do not germinate easily in artificial conditions as they need scarification or manual abrasion to obtain good results.